 We examined the median, 2.5th, and 97.5th percentiles of evolutionary distinctiveness and EDGE scores per order.
-We calculated the millions of years of bird evolutionary history contained within each country by summing the evolutionary distinctiveness of each species per country.
+We calculated the millions of years of bird evolutionary history in each country by summing the evolutionary distinctiveness of each species per country.
 We similarly examined the amount of expected loss of phylogenetic diversity that could be averted with conservation action by summing EDGE scores across all species in a country.
 We also determined which countries contained the greatest average evolutionary distinctiveness and EDGE scores per bird species.
-We determined the species present within each country following BirdLife International and Handbook of the Birds of the World (2021).
-Our goal was to determine which countries have the most responsibility to protect the evolutionary history of birds, not to identify spatial hotspots within countries.
-BirdLife International lists 245 political units including countries and territories.
+We determined the species present in each country following BirdLife International and Handbook of the Birds of the World (2021).
+Our goal was to determine which countries have the most responsibility to protect the evolutionary history of birds, not to identify spatial hotspots in countries.
+BirdLife International lists 245 political units, including countries and territories.
 Such territories include special administrative regions, dependent territories, and various subnational administrative and political entities.
-We refer to all these political units as 'countries' for simplicity.
-We considered a species to occur within a country-and thus for that country to be responsible for the conservation of a species-if the species occurred within the country during any part of the year, while excluding those identified as vagrant to a given country.
-Species were considered as currently endemic to a single country when occurring only in that country or in the High Seas across the entire year.
+We refer to all these political units as countries for simplicity.
+We considered a species to occur in a country if the species was in the country during any part of the year and excluded occurrences described as vagrant.
+Species were considered endemic to a single country when they occurred only in that country or in the high seas across the entire year.

-We similarly summed evolutionary distinctiveness values and EDGE scores per trigger species of each IBA (BirdLife International 2022).
-A species can trigger an IBA if it contains significant populations of one or more threatened (i.e. Vulnerable, Endangered, or Critically Endangered), restricted-range (global range $< 50,000 \text{ km}^2$), or biome-restricted species; or the area contains at least 1% of the global population of a congregatory species (Hole et al. 2009).
+We similarly summed evolutionary distinctiveness values and EDGE scores per trigger species of each IBA (BirdLife International, 2022).
+A species can trigger identification of an IBA if it contains significant populations of one or more threatened (i.e., vulnerable, endangered, or critically endangered), restrictedrange (global range $< 50,000 \text{ km}^2$), or biome-restricted species or the area contains at least 1% of the global population of congregating species (Hole et al., 2009).

-We summed scores for all birds, and separately for parrots, raptors, and seabirds.
-Parrots consisted of all species within the order Psittaciformes (n = 403 species).
-Raptors were all species (n = 561) within the orders Accipitriformes, Cathartiformes, Falconiformes, Strigiformes, and Cariamiformes (McClure et al. 2019) and we used the list of seabirds provided by BirdLife International's website (datazone.birdlife.org), which included a subset of species from nine orders (Anseriformes, Charadriiformes, Gaviiformes, Pelecaniformes, Phaethontiformes, Podicipediformes, Procellariiformes, Sphenisciformes, and Suliformes; n = 363 species).
+We summed scores for all birds and summed them separately for parrots, raptors, and seabirds.
+Parrots consisted of all species in Psittaciformes (n = 403 species).
+Raptors were all species (n = 561) in Accipitriformes, Cathartiformes, Falconiformes, Strigiformes, and Cariamiformes (McClure et al., 2019).
+We used the list of seabirds provided by BirdLife International's website (datazone.birdlife.org), which included a subset of species from nine orders (Anseriformes, Charadriiformes, Gaviiformes, Pelecaniformes, Phaethontiformes, Podicipediformes, Procellariiformes, Sphenisciformes, and Suliformes) (363 species).

 We bootstrapped the median evolutionary distinctiveness and EDGE scores for parrots, raptors, and seabirds separately.
 Then, we bootstrapped the same medians for all birds except parrots, then except raptors, and finally except seabirds.
-This bootstrapping was performed by randomly drawing evolutionary distinctiveness and EDGE scores from the groups with replacement and calculating the median for each of 10,000 iterations.
+This bootstrapping was performed by randomly drawing evolutionary distinctiveness and EDGE scores from the groups with replacement and calculating the median for each of the 10,000 iterations.
 We next subtracted each iteration of the bootstrapped medians of parrots, raptors, and seabirds from the associated medians of all other birds.
-This measure thus represents the bootstrapped median difference between our focal groups and all other birds outside the respective focal group.
-Values greater than zero thus represent situations where a focal group has lesser values than the rest of Class Aves, whereas values less than zero represent situations where a focal group has lesser values than the rest of Class Aves.
-We considered there to be a difference between focal groups and all other birds if the range between the 2.5th and 97.5th percentiles of bootstrapped iterations excluded zero.
-We performed analysis in R (R Core Team 2022).
+This measure represented the bootstrapped median difference between our focal groups and all other birds outside the respective focal group.
+Values >0 thus represented situations in which a focal group had greater values than all other Aves, whereas values <0 represented situations in which a focal group has lesser values than all other Aves.
+There was a difference between focal groups and all other birds when the range from the 2.5th to the 97.5th percentiles of bootstrapped iterations excluded zero.
+We performed analyses in R (R Core Team, 2022).